axisgroup/design-process/Design Process Checklist.md

 ### Phase 3.
 Diverge

+One of the 3 methods - Brainstorm, Crazy 8's, Affinity mapping - should be required.

 - [ ] Exploratory research
 - [ ] Mind mapping
+- [ ] Brainstorm
 - [ ] Crazy 8’s
 - [ ] Storyboard
 - [ ] Affinity mapping